 - Write down your problem or trigger.
 Really envision how this problem is showing up in your life right now (e.g. I’m worried about losing a loved one to Covid-19).

 - Then look – by following the steps on the flow chart, how thinking about this problem stirs your inner world at this very moment.
 What is happening with your thoughts or feelings?
 If you think you’re more of a feeling person, notice you might already have missed that thought, or, to be more precise, the words: “I’m more of a feeling person”.
 On the other hand, if you think you don’t feel that much, you might be surprised to discover this whole new world of bodily sensations when thoughts subside.
 This work is simple, but not always easy.
 To spot words, pictures, or bodily sensations, you need to be alert like a detective looking for clues.
 So take your time!

 - Stay alert.
 Don’t look for something in particular, but be aware of what arises spontaneously.
 You know it is either words, pictures, or bodily sensations.

-- When you’ve caught these words, pictures, or bodily sensations, notice this is done by different modes of awareness – for words and pictures that’s seeing (or hearing), for bodily sensations it’s touching.
+- When you’ve caught these words, pictures, or bodily sensations, notice this is done by different modes of awareness – for words and pictures that are seeing (or hearing), for bodily sensations it’s touching.
 This is all happening with your inner senses.
 When touching during bodily sensations, it is key to stick to just the touching mode, so bodily sensations can and will disappear on their own.